JeroenDeDauw/WikidataChromeSearch/README.md

 At this point, only English labels and descriptions for items will be searched against.

 Possible future improvements
 ----------------------------

 * Support for other languages
+* Improve aliases or other info when there is no description
+* General improvements to the search API on the Wikidata side